 How can I improve my user adoption?

 The biggest differentiating factor between a low adoption rate and a high adoption rate is your promotional strategy.

 - Begin promoting your guide at least four weeks before your event starts.

 - Ensure that it's easy for people to download your guide by including a link to your landing page.

-- Make your guide the go-to source of information for the event.
+- Make your guide is the go-to source of information for the event.
 If your schedule or speakers change, make sure you update your guide.